 Domestic students must be registered for one residence unit to be eligible for Columbia housing.
-In addition, you must be registered in at least six credits each term to be eligible for most Federal student loans.
+You must be registered for at least six credits each term to be eligible for most Federal student loans.
 If you plan on going to school part-time, be sure to contact a financial aid officer in 107 Low Library.